 -

-If you’re sensitive to warmth, prioritize woven-blend fabric over leather for long, still sitting sessions.
+If you run warm, prioritize woven-blend fabric over leather for long, mostly still sitting sessions.

 FAQs